arunpraba/reactjs.org/src/content/reference/react/useReducer.md

 `useReducer` returns an array with exactly two values:

 1. The current state.
 During the first render, it's set to `init(initialArg)` or `initialArg` (if there's no `init`).
-2. The [`dispatch` function](#dispatch) that enables you update the state to a different value and trigger a re-render.
+2. The [`dispatch` function](#dispatch) that enables you to update the state to a different value and trigger a re-render.

 #### Caveats {/*caveats*/}